keensoft/alfresco-esign-cert/README.md

 	* csv.all.pages
 	* csv.none

-If you don't set those properties, Alfresco asks to user the position of CSV and signature resume for printing.
+If you don't set those properties, Alfresco asks user the position of CSV and signature resume.

+Download signature report action is only available for nodes with next features:
+* PDF nodes.
+* Documents signed on this Alfresco instance.
+(Documents signed only by your organization).

 Todo
 ----------------------